microbiomedata/NMDC_documentation/decisions/0009-schema-refactor.md

 * The [DataObject](https://microbiomedata.github.io/nmdc-schema/DataObject/) class will **not** have subclasses.
 Rather, the different types of `DataObject`s will be reflected with the  [data_category](https://microbiomedata.github.io/berkeley-schema-fy24/data_category/) slot, which uses the [DataCategoryEnum](https://microbiomedata.github.io/berkeley-schema-fy24/DataCategoryEnum/) range.
 * ??? `slot:data_object_type` will be renamed to `slot:data_object_category`.
 * Several slots that had been available to the Biosample class have been moved onto more appropriate classes.
 For example, [pcr_primers](https://microbiomedata.github.io/berkeley-schema-fy24/pcr_primers/) was moved onto [LibraryPreparation](https://microbiomedata.github.io/berkeley-schema-fy24/LibraryPreparation/).
-* The [Reaction](https://microbiomedata.github.io/nmdc-schema/Reaction/) class will be renamed to `BiochemicalReaction` in a future commit, in order to clearly distinguish it from the [ChemicalConversionProcess](https://microbiomedata.github.io/berkeley-schema-fy24/ChemicalConversionProcess/) class. `BiochemicalReaction` will only be used to annotate genes or proteins with a metabolic process that are carried out at a cellular elvel (roughly speaking).
+* The [Reaction](https://microbiomedata.github.io/nmdc-schema/Reaction/) class will be renamed to `BiochemicalReaction` in a future [pull request](https://github.com/microbiomedata/berkeley-schema-fy24/pull/64), in order to clearly distinguish it from the [ChemicalConversionProcess](https://microbiomedata.github.io/berkeley-schema-fy24/ChemicalConversionProcess/) class. `BiochemicalReaction` will only be used to annotate genes or proteins with a metabolic process that are carried out at a cellular elvel (roughly speaking).
 * All of the newly added and modified transitive subclassses of [NamedThing](https://microbiomedata.github.io/nmdc-schema/NamedThing/) will have their own [typecodes](https://api.microbiomedata.org/nmdcschema/typecodes).
   * In general, we intend to allow modified classes to use both their legacy typecode and some new typecode that better matches the current class name.
 Schema users should review the full `pattern`s on class `id`s to avoid confusion about the management of typecodes.
 * To the greatest degree possible, the schema will not provide reciprocal or redundant relationship slots.
 We intend to make it clear that there is one preferred slot, in a single direction/orientation, for relating instances of a given class with other class instances.
 Users of [has_part](https://microbiomedata.github.io/berkeley-schema-fy24/has_part/) or [part_of](https://microbiomedata.github.io/berkeley-schema-fy24/part_of/) and [used](https://microbiomedata.github.io/nmdc-schema/used/) or [was_informed_by](https://microbiomedata.github.io/berkeley-schema-fy24/was_informed_by/) should familiarize themselves with this policy.